Twenty-three New Heartbeat Star Systems Discovered Based on TESS Data: The TESS Heartbeat Star Systems

 The K95$^+$ model contains seven parameters: orbital period ($P$), eccentricity ($e$), orbital inclination ($i$), argument of periastron ($\omega$), the epoch of periastron message ($T_{0p}$), the amplitude scaling factor ($S$), and the fractional flux offset ($C$).
 The fitting approach is based on the Markov Chain Monte Carlo (MCMC) method with the {\tt\string emcee} v3.1.2 Python package \citep{2013PASP..125..306F}, following our previous work \citep{2023ApJS..266...28L}.
-In the MCMC run, the average autocorrelation times of these systems are in the range of 80 $-$ 90 consecutive steps.
+Figure \ref{fig:corner} shows the corner plot of the MCMC fitting procedure for TIC 21222483 as an example.
+For all systems, their average autocorrelation times are in the range of 80 $-$ 90 consecutive steps in the MCMC run.

 Finally, the parameters and their uncertainties are derived.
 Table \ref{tab:hbparms} shows the parameters of these 23 new HBSs.
 The first column is the TESS ID; column 2 is the orbital period in days; column 3 is the eccentricity; column 4 is the inclination in degrees; column 5 is the argument of periastron in degrees; column 6 is the epoch of the periastron passage in TJD=BJD$-$2,457,000; column 7 is the amplitude scaling factor; column 8 is the fractional flux offset; column 9 is the data source.
-In addition, Figs. \ref{fig:hbs1} $-$ \ref{fig:hbs3} show the fit results of the HBSs.
+Figures \ref{fig:hbs1} $-$ \ref{fig:hbs3} show the fit results of the HBSs.
+In addition, the panel (h) of Figure \ref{fig:hbs3} shows a typical example of a higher amount of blending in sector 7 of TIC 452822117.
+Therefore, we exclude it from our analysis.

 {

 \defcitealias{2021A&A...647A..12K}{KS21} \defcitealias{2023ApJS..266...28L}{L23}